Teens riot inside League City treatment center

-LEAGUE CITY, Texas (KTRK) -- Nearly a dozen teens were arrested overnight after what law enforcement called a riot at a treatment center.
+LEAGUE CITY, Texas (KTRK) -- Nine teens were arrested overnight after what law enforcement called a riot at a treatment center.

 It began around 10 p.m.
 Friday at the Devereaux Advanced Behavioral Health Center on Devereaux Drive near North Calder.